MadLadSquad/UntitledVulkanGameEngineOld/README.md

 > Current code version: 0.5.5.2

-> Currently stable on: Linux, MacOS, BSD
+> Currently stable on: Linux, MacOS, BSD, Windows

 > Development status: Under heavy construction, we commit directly to master so there will be and possibly are countless bugs in the current master branch
 ## Information